jackytrabbit/Bolt/README.md

 # Bolt
 Acrylic layer case file for Bolt - A 40% ergo qmk keyboard

 The acrylic Bolt is a project that LAZYDESIGNER started in May 2020.
-The goal is to try ergo like layout.
+The goal is to try ergo like layout with arrow keys.
 Historic version:
 * The first version is a prototype kit sharing with some friends.
 * The second version has been on sale in Auguest 2020.
 The layout has been adjusted.
 The PCB is yellow and with hotswap socket.
 The kit uses stainless steel plate and a piece of stainless steel as a weight.
 30 kits are made in total for that version.